 Michaela Resch (she, her, hers) is an ARTIST and FILMMAKER.
 With a background in VISUAL AND MEDIA ANTHROPOLOGY, she engages with social justice, womxn empowerment and emotional health issues.
 Her focus lies on human beings and the systems they live in – combining her creative intuition with an ethnographical approach.

-Michaela studied Journalism and Communications (Bakk.phil) at the University of Vienna as well as Social and Cultural Anthropology and Film Studies at Freie Universität Berlin.
-In 2018, she graduated from the Master’s Program Visual and Media Anthropology (M.A.) at Freie Universität Berlin with the multisided ethnographic film „HERZ STICHT“ (Documentary, 2018).
-The film confronts, in a gentle yet dauntless way, the complexities of a patchwork family and its members.
+She was born in Vienna and patially grew up in North Rhine-Westphalia.
+She studied Journalism and Communications (Bakk.phil) at the University of Vienna as well as Social and Cultural Anthropology and Film Studies at Freie Universität Berlin.
+In fall 2018, she graduated from the international advanced Master’s Program Visual and Media Anthropology (M.A.) at Freie Universität Berlin with her documentary “HERZ STICHT“ (Austria/Germany, completed in 2019).

 Her short documentary “RE:AW:RE:FW” (Germany, 2016 in collaboration with Anna Caroline Arndt) won the special award of Stiftung für das sorbische Volk (Foundation of the Sorbian People) at the 26th Filmfestival Cottbus and was nominated during the 41st Duisburger Filmwoche for the European film price for political child and youth documentaries ”GROSSE KLAPPE” – founded by the Federal Agency for Civic Education (Bundeszentrale für politische Bildung/bpb).